 This paper owes a debt not only to cited sources, especially the survey of Boyle, Broadie, and Glasserman (1997), but also to unpublished lecture notes from Paul Glasserman's 1998 course on Monte Carlo methods for option pricing at Columbia Business School.
-The author thanks Peter Carr and Paul Glasserman for providing references.
+The author thanks Peter Carr, Paul Glasserman, Shane Henderson, and Pierre L'Ecuyer for comments, discussions, and references.
+The views expressed are those of the author, who is solely responsible for any errors.